How Much Compensation Can I Claim For Professional Negligence

 These are the most common types of damages that make up a claim for compensation due to professional negligence.
 However, due to the complex nature of professional negligence cases, and the broad spectrum of types of negligence that can be the basis for a claim, then there are many more types of damages that might apply.
 You will need legal advice to help you discern what these might be.

-Below is a table of some of the more common types of damages that make up a claim for compensation following an incident of professional negligence:
+Below is a table, based on our experiences, of some of the more common types of damages that make up a claim for compensation following an incident of professional negligence:

 |Damage to or loss of property||£5,000 - £500,000||Calculated on the initial cost of the property, and the level of damage or loss suffered.|